awsdocs/amazon-transcribe-developer-guide/doc_source/job-queueing.md

 # Job queueing<a name="job-queueing"></a>

-Job queueing enables you to submit more transcription job requests than can be concurrently processed\.
+Using job queueing, you can submit more transcription job requests than can be concurrently processed\.
 Without job queueing, once you reach the quota of allowed concurrent requests, you must wait until one or more requests are completed before submitting a new request\.

 Job queueing is optional for transcription job requests\.
 Post\-call analytics requests have job queueing enabled automatically\.